datafolklabs/drest/doc/source/quickstart.rst

 .. code-block:: python

     response = api.users.get()
-    if int(response.status) != 200:
+    if response.status != 200:
         print 'Uhoh.... we didn't get a good response.'

-The datareturned from a request is the data returned by the API.
+The data returned from a request is the data returned by the API.
 This is generally JSON, YAML, XML, etc... however if a Serialization handler is enabled, this will be a python dictionary.
 See :mod:`drest.serialization`.